 The German Hunting Terrier's history can be traced back to the late 19th century in Germany.
 During this time, hunters and sportsmen sought to develop a terrier that could excel in various aspects of hunting, including tracking, retrieving, and dispatching game.
 To achieve this goal, breeders began crossing Fox Terriers with various other terrier breeds, such as the Old English Terrier and the Welsh Terrier.
 The result was a small, tenacious, and highly skilled hunting dog, which eventually became known as the Jagdterrier.

-The German Hunting Terrier is classified in the Terrier Group by kennel clubs and organizations around the world.
+The German Hunting Terrier is classified in the Terrier Group by kennel clubs and organisations around the world.
 These dogs are compact and sturdy, typically standing between 13 to 16 inches at the shoulder and weighing between 17 to 22 pounds.
 This compact size allows them to navigate dense underbrush and tight spaces while hunting.

 One of the most distinctive features of the Jagdterrier is its short, dense, and weather-resistant double coat.
 The outer coat is coarse, while the undercoat provides insulation and protection from the elements.
-The breed's coat comes in two primary color variations: black and tan or dark brown and tan.
+The breed's coat comes in two primary colour variations: black and tan or dark brown and tan.
 Their sleek and muscular build gives them a distinctive, athletic appearance that reflects their agility and strength.

 The German Hunting Terrier is renowned for its hunting abilities, and it's often considered one of the best hunting terrier breeds in the world.
 These dogs possess an innate desire to hunt and have a relentless work ethic in the field.
 They are skilled at tracking, flushing, and retrieving game, making them invaluable to hunters pursuing a wide range of quarry, from small rodents to larger game like wild boar.

 German Hunting Terriers are versatile hunters capable of pursuing various types of game.
 They are frequently used in Europe for hunting foxes, raccoons, badgers, and other small to medium-sized mammals.
-Additionally, their tenacity and courage make them suitable for hunting larger game like wild boar, making them a favorite among boar hunters.
+Additionally, their tenacity and courage make them suitable for hunting larger game like wild boar, making them a favourite among boar hunters.
 In essence, these dogs are known to hunt everything from burrowing rodents to large, formidable animals.

 The German Hunting Terrier is often referred to as the "Jagdterrier," which is the German name for the breed.
 The word "Jagd" in German translates to "hunt," underscoring the breed's primary purpose and function.